hmrc/agents-external-stubs/README.md

 This microservice is part of Agent Services local testing framework, providing dynamic stubs for 3rd party upstream services.

-You will have to run [frontend stubs](https://github.com/hmrc/agents-external-stubs-frontend) as well in order to experience seamless UI journey.
+You will have to run [UI stubs](https://github.com/hmrc/agents-external-stubs-frontend) as well in order to be able to sign-in seamlessly into your application.

 This app SHOULD NOT be run on QA nor Production environment.

+## How requests to the stubbed APIs are handled?

+To handle requests aimed at stubbed API microservices we provide necessary TCP proxies:

+- listening on 8500 for auth requests

+You can switch this behaviour off by setting `proxies.start` config property to `false`.

-## Stubbed API
+## Stubbed APIs

 ### [Auth](https://github.com/hmrc/auth/blob/master/README.md)
 #### POST /auth/authorise